kyumin133/audio-nimbus/README.md

 button is not clickable until the user inputs a title and mp3 file.

-The mp3 and art selection components both rely on ```<input type="file">``` elements.
+The mp3 and art selection components both rely on ```<input type="file">``` tags.
 In order to improve usability and styling, these input elements are hidden and instead accessed via ```<label>``` tags.